About Continuing Distance Education (CDE) at Briercrest College and Seminary:

 Is there a grievance policy in place?

 Briercrest College and Seminary has a grievance policy in place to allow students to process complaints (including sexual harassment) against the institution, its policies and procedures, or its associates.
-Copies of this policy are available through our Distance Education Office.
-If the student has followed the due process laid out in the Grievance Policy, and he/she feels that the final decision is unsatisfactory, he/she may appeal this decision to the Association for Biblical Higher Education by:
+Copies of this policy are available online.
+If the student has followed the due process laid out policy, and he/she feels that the final decision is unsatisfactory, he/she may appeal this decision to the Association for Biblical Higher Education by:

 Option A) Association for Biblical Higher Education, at P.O.
 Box 780339, Orlando, FL, USA 32878-0339.